Course Navigation

 Fracture Initiation and Breakdown

 Fracture initiation refers to the moment when a hydraulic fracture first forms in the rock due to fluid injection.
-As fluid is pumped into the wellbore, the pressure increases until it exceeds the stresses and tensile strength of the surrounding rock.
+As fluid is pumped into the wellbore, the pressure increases until it exceeds the near-wellbore compressive stresses and surpasses the tensile strength of the surrounding rock.
 At this point, the rock fails and a fracture begins to form.
 The pressure required to initiate this fracture is known as the breakdown pressure.

 Fracture Initiation Near the Wellbore